Hongtao-Lin/Hunter-Lin.github.io/source/_posts/2016-09-22-neural-machine-translation.md

 ## Encoder-Decoder

 A modification of RNN strucutre is Encoder-Decoder.
-It first encodes the input (may be images, sentences, etc.) to a vector using RNN, then decode the output message per time step.
+It first encodes the input (may be images, sentences, etc.) to a fiexed-length vector using RNN, then decodes the output word per time step.
 Below shows this structure:

 ![]({{site.url}}/images/nmt-ende.png)

-Sometimes we may add extra inputs to decoder, like the original vector, attention vector, etc.
+Sometimes we may add extra inputs to decoder, like context vector as a way of *attention*.

 ## Decoding Strategies

-Decoding may not be easy, because what we want is a globally optimized sequence, while we only generate one at a time.
+Having trained the encoder-decoder, to generate outputs, we will do decoding to find the best output sequence.
+Since the candidate domain is exponentially large and the outputs are generated one word per step, it's not practical to record all possible outputs and find the optimal ones.
+Here we have to consider heuristic methods to save time and space.

 We would describe 3 attempts below:

 1. Ancestral Sampling: sample a term from the softmax distribution each time.
-    It's unbiased, but introduce high variance, and pretty inefficient??
+-	It's unbiased, but introduce high variance, and pretty inefficient??
-2. Greedy Search: get the best each time
+2. Greedy Search: get the best each time.
-    Efficient but suboptimal
+-	Efficient but suboptimal
-3. Beam Search:
-    Dynamically preserve a set of Top-K result.
+3. Beam Search: Dynamically preserve a set of Top-K result.
 When expanded, $$K \times \vert V \vert$$ results are evaluated.
-Much better results, but computationally expensive
+-	Much better results, but computationally expensive.

+In practice, beam search is widely used.

 # Advancing NMT

+In the section, we will talk about the current trends in NMT.
+We will list the four aspects that reseachers are working towards.

 ## Vocabulary Aspect